MICHIGAN CHARITABLE REMAINDER TRUST

 Her husband's remains have been sitting in her house since middle of November 2006 waiting for a final resting place.
 It is an unbelievable situation, where his spirits are probably screaming out for some sort of solution to this unethical situation.
 Her life now is in bondage to those strangers called Trustees and Charity attorney's, who are abusing an old woman, who thought that she was living in the most civilized part of the free world.

 If you decide to leave your assets to the charities after the death of your spouse, caution is in order.
-The American charities will make the life of the surviving spouse extremely miserable, unbearable and stressful.
+The American Charities will make the life of the surviving spouse extremely miserable, unbearable and stressful.
 And stress can ultimately kill.
 Be careful, which charities you select as beneficiaries and make sure that those funds will reach their designated destination.

-"The Bank is stealing the Retirement Account!"
+"The JP Morgan Wealth Management confiscates the Retirement Account!"

 Mary's husband was the owner of an Defined Pension Plan.
 The custodians were the bank and a brokerage firm.
 Defined Pension Plans are protected in the USA by ERISA (Employee Retirement Income Security Act of 1974).